 It is easy to book online.
 If you wish to call, please advise which practice you would like to visit and your preferred GP.

 We will try to book you with your regular GP where possible for continuity of care.
 If your usual GP is not available, please see one of our other GPs at either Lyneham or Crace.
 They will have full access to your computer record.
 Your usual GP will be able to view that consultation record at your next visit with them.

 If you think your appointment will require longer than fifteen minutes, please book a long appointment.

 If you wish to book a skin check or a mental health care plan, please advise reception so they can make the appropriate length appointment.

 If you wish to cancel your appointment, please give us as much notice as possible.
-Missed appointments or cancellations within two hours of appointment will attract a fee equivalent to the cost of the appointment.
+Missed appointments or cancellations within three hours of your appointment will attract a fee equivalent to the cost of the appointment.

 You can secure an 'on the day' appointment by booking online after midnight or by calling from 7.45am.
 If we are fully booked, we will still try to see you if your need is urgent.

 Payment is required at the time of consultation.
 Your GP is not a bulk billing clinic.

 Saturday morning (Crace practice only) standard consultation appointments are $135 with a rebate of $41.20.
 Appointments over 20 minutes are $205 with a Medicare rebate of $79.70.

 If a procedure or any other type of appointment is made, fees will be advised beforehand.

 All Workers Compensation/Third Party cases are required to pay at the time of consultation.